Dash-Industry-Forum/DASH-IF-IOP/specs/live2vod/01-live2vod.inc.md

 This action is the normal action when terminating a live service.

-In this case and at this time, all Segments are available and clients playing the live service can complete the playback of the service until the end.
+In this case and at this time, all Segments URLs are known and clients playing the live service can complete the playback of the service until the end without updating the MPD.
 However, some clients may also use the timeshift buffer to go back to earlier media times, or play the live service with some delay.
-The beneficial aspect of the action above is that the DASH clients are expected stop updating the MPD for operational reasons.
+The beneficial aspect of the action above, i.e. removing the the attribute `MPD@minimumUpdatePeriod` is that the DASH clients are expected to stop updating the MPD for operational reasons.

-However, clients joining the service for the first time seeing the above MPD will see the type `dynamic` and will attempt to access the live edge, but the live edge does not exist.
-For this case, the client is expected to only show the last few video frames of the last segment, but this user experience less preferred.
+However, clients joining the service for the first time seeing the above MPD will see the type `dynamic` and will attempt to access the live edge, but no content is available as the live edge, as this is past the scheduled presentation.
+For this case, the client is expected to provide an indication to the user that it joined at the end of the media presentation, for example by playing the last few video frames of the last segment.
+However, such user experience to join terminated services is less preferred.

 In order for clients to join at the start of the live service, the `MPD@type` needs to change from `dynamic` to `static`.
 While this change may confuse